Giveth/giveth-dapp/README.md

 ### Local Development
 At first you would like to run the DApp locally.
 When running `testrpc` locally in `deterministic` mode, you can use any of the keystores in the `giveth-dapp/keystores` as your wallet.
 This will provide you access to the testrpc accounts for local development.
-Each keystore uses the same password: `password`. **DO NOT USE THESE ON MAINNET ETHEREUM**
+Each keystore uses the same password: `password`. **DO NOT USE THESE ON ANY MAINNET EVMs**

 The keystores are seeded with 10.000 ANT tokens for testing donations.
 To get started with testing donations, make sure to add your account's keystore to MetaMask and swith MetaMask to Ganache.
 The donation modal should